 Figure 2.
-The proportion of licensed pharmacists to registered PDMP users.
+The proportion of licensed pharmacists to registered PDMP users (pharmacists and pharmacist-in-charge user roles; excludes out-of-state pharmacists).
 This represents a compliance rate of 93%, meaning only 7% of licensees potentially required to register are not yet registered or are registered under a federal user role category.
-When considering VA and IHS dispenser users, this compliance rate increases to 103% and may be inclusive of IHS or VA pharmacists who also have an active Alaska pharmacist license.
+When considering VA, IHS, and Military dispenser users (n=117), this compliance rate increases to 106% and may be inclusive of IHS or VA pharmacists who also have an active Alaska pharmacist license.